 Similar to our previous work, the target coordinates were defined as the locations in the right LPFC with the strongest functional connectivity with the corresponding right OFC seed regions (see details above).
 The Figure-eight coil was tilted so that its long axis was approximately perpendicular to the long axis of the middle frontal gyrus.
 TMS was administered at 80% of the rMT using a cTBS protocol.
 This protocol involved delivering bursts of three pulses at 50 Hz every 200 ms (5 Hz) for a total of 600 pulses over approximately 40 seconds.
 Stimulation was applied using a MagPro X100 stimulator equipped with a MagPro Cool-B65 A/P butterfly coil (MagVenture).
 Previous work has demonstrated that this cTBS protocol at 80% MT has inhibitory aftereffects which persist for 50–60 min over primary motor cortex (Huang et al. 2005).
 Whereas cTBS was delivered by positioning the active side of the A/P coil to modulate neural tissue, sham cTBS was applied with the placebo side of the A/P coil, producing similar somatosensory and auditory experiences for the participant without modulating neural tissue.
 Electrodes were placed on participants’ forehead and direct current stimulation was applied in synchrony with the TMS pulses to mask TMS effects and enhance the similarity between cTBS and sham sessions.

 Participants were informed about potential muscle twitches in the face, eyes, and jaw during simulation.
 To assess tolerability, two single pulses were applied over the stimulation coordinates before administering cTBS.
 Discomfort and perceived stimulation intensity were evaluated after each TMS session.
-The cTBS session was generally rated as more uncomfortable and intense compared to the sham session.
+The cTBS sessions was generally rated as more uncomfortable and intense compared to the sham sessions.
 On a scale from 0 (not uncomfortable at all) to 10 (extremely uncomfortable), mean discomfort ratings were 3.38 for sham and 5.8 for cTBS sessions (p=2.2e-16, linear mixed effects model).
 Similarly, on a scale from 0 (not strong at all) to 10 (extremely strong), mean intensity ratings were 3.79 for sham and 6.23 for cTBS sessions (p=2.2e-16, linear mixed effects model).
 Discomfort and intensity ratings did not differ between aOFC- or pOFC-targeted cTBS (all p> 0.6).
 For analyses involving cTBS effects (Day 1 or Day 2 TMS), standardized discomfort and intensity ratings were used to examine correlations or regressions against other variables, assessing if the observed cTBS effects were driven by subjective discomfort or perceived TMS intensity, but none of the effects can be explained by those ratings (see 9).

 Meal consumption